jlrt37/Friend-Finder/README.md

 # Friend-Finder
-  Created during Week 13 of KU Coding Bootcamp.
+  Created for KU Coding Bootcamp.
 Creates a Friend Finder application using Node and Express servers.
-The user enters the page that leads to a survey.
-When the user submits the survey, they are matched with a "friend" that has the closest match to their personality.
+Users enter the page that leads to a survey.
+When a user submits the survey, they are matched with a "friend" that matches their personality closest.

 # Heroku App
   https://friend-finder-jlrt37.herokuapp.com/survey.html